-I currently write a monthly article for Chris Rowthorn’s website Inside Kyoto.
+In 2015 I wrote a series of monthly articles for Chris Rowthorn’s website Inside Kyoto.
 To read them check out the links below.
-The most recent articles are at the top.

 Visiting the Zen temple complex of Daitoku-ji in northern Kyoto, you will discover temples within temples.
 Michael Lambe guides us through its rich history, the deep significance of its many meditative gardens, and introduces us to some traditional Buddhist vegetarian cuisine.